Tilton on the Hill: St Peter's Church

-The first known mention of a religious establishment in Tilton is a reference in the Domesday Book to a priest.
-Much of the current church dates to the 13th and 14th Century and is a landmark for miles around.
+The first known mention of a religious establishment in Tilton is a reference in the Domesday Book of 1086 to a priest.
+Much of the current church dates to the 13th and 14th centuries, and is a landmark for miles around.
 In 1854 substantial restoration work was carried out, overseen by R.C.
 Hussey, which led to the removal of the gallery at the west end of the church, as well as the medieval chancel screen.
-New roofs were installed but the bosses and corbelheads are thought to be 15th century originals, Also installed in 1854 were new flooring, pulpit, reading desk and open benches.
+New roofs were installed but the bosses and corbelheads are thought to be 15th-century originals, Also installed in 1854 were new flooring, pulpit, reading desk and open benches.
 The total cost was £1200.
 In 2014 the Church undertook a £193,000 repair of the bell-tower and spire.

 St Peter's contains the tombs of Sir Johan de Diggebye and his wife, dated 1269.
 The tomb of Sir Everard Digby is dated 1509.
 In the Churchyard there is a medieval cross and the village memorial to those killed in World War I.